annikoff/redmine_plugin_computed_custom_field/README.md

 > ### Notes:
 > - cfs[cf_id] &mdash; must be an ID of existing custom field.
-> - Be careful with code in formula, if it would wrong your application can be crashed.
+> - Be careful with code in a formula, if it would wrong your application can be crashed.
-> - If a computed custom field was created after creating of customized object you need to re-save an object to evaluate computations.
+> - If a computed custom field was created after creating of a customized object you need to re-save an object to evaluate computations.
 > - After updating of formula customized objects should be re-saved.

 ### Installation: